mylesdawson/383FinalProject/cmpt383.md

 ## Features to Look For
 1. API (backend/frontend)
-- Setup of simple backend server
+- Setup of backend server
 - Frontend sending requests and handling responses from server

 2. Script execution in Golang and error handling